jfdenise/wildfly-graal/README.md

 # Deploy the deployment

-* WRNING: REPLACE WITH YOUR ABSOLUTE PATH (TO be cleaned with relative to).
+* WARNING: REPLACE WITH YOUR ABSOLUTE PATH (TO be cleaned with relative to).

 Add to standalone.xml: